Musically inclined from birth, Seattle native Elyse Jacobson began studying the violin at the age of five.

 After moving to Vancouver, BC, Elyse went on to complete her Bachelor of Music degree in Violin Performance at the University of British Columbia, under the tutelage of Jasper Wood.
 Today she performs regularly with the Black Dog String Quartet, in addition to freelancing with many other ensembles.

 Elyse enjoys a highly varied musical career.
-She has appeared on stage and in recordings with a wide range of artists, including Rod Stewart, Michael Buble, Kanye West, Marianas Trench, Father John Misty, The New Pornographers, Sarah Slean, Bleeding Through, Video Games Live, 54-40, The Album Leaf, Richard Clayderman, Tambura Rasa, Ninjaspy, Mary Margaret O’Hara, and many others, and has completed several concert tours in Europe, the United States, and Canada with various artists.
+She has appeared on stage and in recordings with a wide range of artists, including Rod Stewart, Michael Buble, Kanye West, Marianas Trench, Father John Misty, The New Pornographers, Sarah Slean, Bleeding Through, Video Games Live, 54-40, Measha Brueggergosman, The Album Leaf, Alex Cuba, Richard Clayderman, Mary Margaret O’Hara, Shakura S’Aida, and many others, and has completed several concert tours in Europe, the United States, and Canada with various artists.
 She also performs and records often for television shows, films, and theatre productions.
 Current and past projects include classical crossover act Vivace, avant-garde pop-rock ensemble Strength of Materials, and acclaimed “exotic symphonic rock” group The Living, of which Elyse was a founding member.